Payne Haas: 2024

 In round 2 of the 2024 NRL season, Haas suffered a knee injury in Brisbane's victory over South Sydney.
 Haas was later ruled out for an indefinite period.

 On 26 May, Haas was selected by New South Wales ahead of the 2024 State of Origin series.

 Haas played in all three games as New South Wales won the series 2–1.
 Haas was ruled out of the rest of the season after suffering a high ankle sprain, Haas would make a surprise return in the Broncos final match of the season.

 2025

 In April 2025, it was reported that Haas was considering switching his International allegiance from Australia to Samoa.

 In May, Haas was selected by New South Wales ahead of the 2025 State of Origin series.
 He played in all three games as New South Wales lost the series 2-1.

 In August, Haas committed to playing for Samoa at the international level.

 When speaking about his decision he said: "I feel like we can win it (The RLWC26), especially with the team we have got now".
 His is set to play for Samoa in Australia for the first time on October 26, playing against Tonga at Suncorp Stadium.
 Haas played 25 matches for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.

+2026

+On 8 February, Haas announced he would part with Brisbane club at the end of the 2026 season and the South Sydney Rabbitohs announced that they had signed him on a three-year deal with the contract lodged.

+On 19 February, Haas played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.